DaoCloud/DaoCloud-docs/docs/en/docs/native/commerce.md

 - [Sweet Security Launches Cloud-Native Runtime Protection Platform](https://cloudnativenow.com/features/sweet-security-unfurls-cloud-native-runtime-protection-platform/)

-    Sweet Security introduces the Cloud Runtime Security Suite platform for securing cloud-native application runtime.
+    Sweet Security introduces the Cloud Runtime Security Suite platform for securing cloud native application runtime.
 The platform streams application data to its servers using a sensor that analyzes workloads for anomalous behavior by running a framework.
 The sensor can be deployed in less than five minutes and provides the ability to provide observability of attacks before they are launched and when they occur.

 ### T